 For decades, the language industry has pushed multinationals to adapt their products to local needs.
 Now, the language industry itself may be facing some adjustments and changes.
 The emerging Chinese language industry poses challenges for translation companies in the United States and Europe.
 A few years ago, when multinational companies, small workshop companies or independent consultants needed translation services, they were likely to look for translation companies in the United States or Europe.
 Western language services have been far ahead for years, with a reputation for attention to detail, quality control, education and professionalism.
 However, in October 2014, the news media released the long-awaited headline that China’s GDP at purchasing power parity exceeded that of the United States.

 The news came as no surprise to most economists and citizens, but the breakneck pace at which China’s economy has progressed has had ripple effects across industries around the world.
 Of course, we pay more attention to the language service industry.
 With the rise and expansion of translation services in China, the language service industry has made significant breakthroughs.
 China’s entry into the translation market has injected many new elements into the industry: low prices, the initial outsourcing of translation projects to domestic service providers, emphasis on machine translation, and the growth of project turnover.
 This period of transition, like any major shift in a particular industry, presents both opportunities and challenges for the translation services sector, leading us to ask: what are our translation needs and how has the industry developed?
 China’s emerging markets are pushing the translation industry to adapt to global standards, reassessing the good balance between quality and speed, as globalization grows and demand for it grows (expected to reach $47 billion by 2018, according to kammensens).
 Further research comparing China’s language service industry with that of the United States and Europe in the past can reveal the differences between these services, and thus find the future signs of this once diversified industry.
+(You may want to read this article written by ACE CHINESE TRANSLATION about the difference between Cantonese and Mandarin.)

 Ask anyone in translation and they will tell you that the us and Europe have historically had the largest share of the translation industry.
 Thanks to the diversity of languages, rich cultural knowledge, strong customer service, and the huge demand for English translation, these two regions have the ability to lead the industry.
 Historically, translation services in Europe have also helped translate into the widely needed languages of French, Italian, German and Spanish.
 Throughout kammensens’ history of reporting, the us and Europe have been the leaders in the translation industry.
 Europe is also known for significant quality-control initiatives, including the europe-wide EN 15038 standard for service providers.
 Based on past industry trends, North America has matched Europe’s market share for five consecutive years.
 Kammensens expects the market for language services to grow at an annual rate of 7.41 percent.
 A closer look at the translation industry in Europe and the United States reveals that they have come a long way in recent years.
 According to the bureau of labor statistics, there were 58,400 translation and interpreting jobs in 2010, and the number is expected to grow 42% between 2010 and 2020.
 Founded in 1959, the translators association of America is now the leading professional organization for translators and interpreters in the United States.
 In addition, there are many national associations and state and local agencies.
 According to the European commission, there are 103 translation and interpreting associations in Europe, and the eu has invested heavily in reviewing and developing the industry.
 The significant growth in the us and Europe coincides with kammensens’ forecast of 6.46 per cent growth for the global translation industry, with a focus on Asia, particularly China.
 The translation industry, once dominated by the two giants, is shifting, and clients and market analysts alike are noticing.